 *You can use your choice of thick, creamy nut butter here – almond, peanut butter, or even sunflower seed butter will work.

-**I tested this with coconut flour but I didn't like how soft the bars were and the hard chocolate top when cutting into after chilling.
+**I tested this with coconut flour but they were much softer.
 You can sub coconut flour if looking for a paleo version – 1/2 cup coconut flour + 2 TBS is what I used, measured at 70 grams.

 ***Feel free to use your favorite chocolate here – semi-sweet, milk chocolate, non-dairy-free, etc.